 Bruce Gray, D.O., FSVM, FSCAI, directs the department’s clinical trials program, supported by a Research Manager, four Clinical Research Coordinators and two Research Analysts.
 Dr. Gray is a national research leader in endovascular technology.
 He works closely with Eugene Langan, M.D., FACS, who is nationally known for his work and basic research in stent-grafting techniques.

-The GHS Department of Surgery has a long history of clinical research.
+The Prisma Health Department of Surgery has a long history of clinical research.
 For many years it has maintained a database of outcomes information.
 “It allows us to compare results on particular treatments with those of other centers across the country,” Dr. Cull said.

 Dr. Cull credits previous department chair Spence Taylor, M.D., FACS, a vascular surgeon, for the group’s strong research focus.
 “During the past 15 years, Dr. Taylor has published multiple research studies.
 He’s always been the champion,” Dr. Cull said.
 “He identified people with the same burning desire.
 That has created a unique environment and rippled over to other areas of surgery.”

 In the past eight years, the department’s faculty members have published approximately 150 research papers, including at least 50 seminal articles that have changed the practice of surgery or the understanding and treatment of diseases.
 Drs.
 Taylor, Cull and Gray have written multiple textbook chapters and contributed to improvements in vascular surgery nationally.